microsoft/openshift-container-platform/README.md

 ## OpenShift Container Platform 3.9 with Username / Password authentication for OpenShift

+1. Single master option available
-Re-introduced a non-HA master config with a single master option.
-VM types that support Accelerated Networking will automatically have this feature enabled.
+2. VM types that support Accelerated Networking will automatically have this feature enabled
+3. Custom and existing Vnet
+3. Support cluster with private masters (no public IP on load balancer in front of master nodes)
+4. Support cluster with private router (no public IP on load balancer in front of infra nodes)

 This template deploys OpenShift Container Platform with basic username / password for authentication to OpenShift.
 It includes the following resources: